realA10001986/Remote/README.md

 To start and stop music playback, hold "O.O" for 2 seconds.
 Briefly pressing "O.O" jumps to the previous song, pressing "RESET" to the next one.
 (The same can be achieved by entering codes on the TCD's keypad: 7002 = previous song, 7005 = play/stop, 7008 = next song).

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
 Holding "RESET" toggles Shuffle mode.
-The power-up Shuffle mode can be set up in the Config Portal.
+Shuffle mode is saved and persistent accross reboots.

 See [here](#buttons-oo-and-reset) and [here](#tcd-remote-command-reference) for a list of controls of the music player.